South Africa captain du Plessis to miss first test

-CAPE TOWN South Africa captain Faf du Plessis will miss the first test against England at Lords starting on Thursday due to family reasons, the cricket board confirmed on Monday.
+CAPE TOWN (Reuters) - South Africa captain Faf du Plessis will miss the first test against England at Lords starting on Thursday due to family reasons, the cricket board confirmed on Monday.

 Du Plessis has stayed in South Africa to be with wife Imari following the birth of the couple's first child.